 The original Fort Defiance Chapter's Community Based Comprehensive Land Use Plan (CLUP) was prepared in 2006 and has been developed in accordance to the Navajo Nation Local Governance Act of 1998 (Navajo Nation Code, Title 26).
-The Local Governance Act (LGA) delegates certain governmental authorities from the central government to local governments, providing the local governments can prepare management systems that are in compliance to the Navajo Nation Code, Title 26 § 101 (B), it states "Chapters wanting to administer land, pursuant to this Act, are required to develop a community based land use plan based upon results of a community assessment."
+The Local Governance Act (LGA) delegates certain governmental authorities from the central government to local governments, providing the local governments can prepare management systems that are in compliance to the audits as reviewed by the Navajo Nation Office of Attorney General.
+In accordance to the Navajo Nation Code, Title 26 § 101 (B), it states "Chapters wanting to administer land, pursuant to this Act, are required to develop a community based land use plan based upon results of a community assessment."
 Although the (LGA) does not require chapters to adopt a CLUP but it does grant the authority to administer land at the local level only to those chapters that develops a CLUP.